Skip to Content

 • Sempervivum (hens and chicks) – These neat little rosettes are prolific in the garden, so you can get a lot of tiny babies to use.

-• Senecio – String of pearls, burros tail are two examples, both of which have a nice draping effect.
+• Senecio – String of pearls, and burros tail are two examples, both of which have a nice draping effect.

 • CrassulaAeonium Haworthii is one variety- has glossy leaves with deep red margins.

-• Kalanchoe – Thin leafed succulent with long lasting flowers.
+• Kalanchoe – Thin-leafed succulent with long-lasting flowers.
 Easy to take from cuttings.

 • Lithops – living stones – plump and short.
 They make a good plant for the outer layers.